AdrianToman1/Angular-UI-Breadcrumbs/README.md

 # uiBreadcrumbs Directive

-This is a directive that auto-generates breadcrumbs based on angular-ui-router routes.
+This directive auto-generates breadcrumbs based on angular-ui-router routes.

-**No longer maintained** (July 2016) I am no longer using this  in any of my projects.
-As such, I have no time to maintain it.
-Pull requests for fixes and features are welcome.
-If someone would like to maintain a fork, let me know and I will link to it here.
+**No longer maintained** (July 2016) This is no longer being mainted by the orginally author.

 ## Demo